vrushalMore/Car-control-with-brain-signals/README.md

 ### Software:
 - Arduino IDE
 - Visual Studio Code
-- Google Collab

 ## Machine Learning Models Implemented

 The following machine learning models were implemented in this project:

+- Logistic Regression
+- Random Forest
+- Support Vector Machine (SVC)
+- Decision Tree
 - K-Nearest Neighbors (KNN)
-- Decision Tree
-- Gradient Boosting
-- XGBoost
+- Naive Bayes (GaussianNB)
-- Random Forest
-- Support Vector Classifier (SVC)

 ## Results

-The best-performing models for this classification task are Logistic Regression, Support Vector Machine, and Naive Bayes, as they all achieved an accuracy of 0.7723 and an F1 score of 0.8715.
+The best-performing models for this classification task are Logistic Regression, Support Vector Machine, and Naive Bayes with an F1 score of 0.8715.